 “It gives me great joy to work with singers so that they can perform confidently to their full potential in live performances, auditions or exams.
 I love working with everyone from complete beginners to professionals alike".

-Annika Tregonning - Singing Teacher For All Genres
+Annika Tregonning - Passionate vocalist and Teacher For All Genres

 Annika teaches singing in all genres.
 Many of Annika's students have gone on to star in professional productions such as 'The School of Rock', 'Passage of Time', ‘Into the Woods’ and have been in productions for the Melbourne Music festival, Fringe festival and White Night Festival.
 Students have been accepted into prestigious programmes such as The Stella Adler Academy in Los Angeles and New York, won gold medals at The World Championships of Performing Arts WCOPA in Los Angeles and been involved with projects with APRA AMCOS, gained full school music scholarships and more.
 Annika has trained privately with the internationally acclaimed teacher and author Dr Meribeth Dayme as a CoreSinging specialist and has learnt many different vocal techniques that she draws from for each of her students.
 Annika is a creative, knowledgeable, passionate, fun and supportive teacher.